 Note: If you’re looking for some awesome journals for your children, check out the Big Life Journal for Kids and Big Life Journal: Teen Edition, for tweens and teens!
 I highly recommend any of the wonderful products this company has developed!

-So take the time to strengthen your brain through thinking and saying, “My brain WILL get stronger!”
+So take the time to strengthen your brain by thinking and saying, “My brain WILL get stronger!”

 Who in your life has overcome a significant challenge?
 Someone who has faced a difficult circumstance but decided to face it head-on, with determination?